sergelawson/card-node-api/README.md

 # README

-This is a node Restful API for a simple card app.
+This is a node Restful API for a simple card/note sharing app.

 Stack: